valerio-bozzolan/LinuxDay-Torino-website/README.md

 ### API

-Le API (aka "tagliatella") possono generare un documento XML che contiene l'elenco dei talk/eventi (in un formato che alcuni chiamano Pentabarf, ma non è il formato Pentabarf, non ha nemmeno un nome in particolare).
+The websites has an API callled _tagliatella_ that can generate a valid XML document containing all the talks/events (in a formato that someone call Pentabarf, but it's not the Pentabarf - really this stupid format has no even an official name).

-La tagliatella restituisce un codice HTTP 500 e qualche uncaught exception se ci sono stati errori.
+The _tagliatella_ gives an HTTP Status Code 500 and some other uncaught exceptions if an error raises.

-## Multilingua
+## Internationalization

 Il sito è multilingua grazie a GNU Gettext.
 GNU Gettext è un software un po' anziano ma decisamente rispettabile e adottato da tutti i principali CMS a cui puoi pensare.
 Riassumere il workflow di GNU Gettext in poche righe confonderebbe soltanto, quindi passiamo al sodo.